Topeka, Kansas, and Austin, Texas

 There are no copies of the test pressing in circulation, but for the record, the dead wax contains the same etchings and matrix numbers as the commercial release

-As of January 7, 2017, a copy of the commercial release is available on eBay at just under $250
+As of August 1, 2018, a copy of the commercial release is offered on eBay at just under $250

 Untitled jazz rock song